Careers

 We are striving to build a diverse team to represent the population we serve and to better meet the needs of our citizens.
 We encourage applications from Indigenous, Black or racialized persons, women, people with diverse gender identities or expressions, and/or people with disabilities.

-Complete qualifications, including competencies, are outlined in the job profile, below.
+Complete qualifications, including competencies, are outlined in the job profile which can be found linked at the bottom of the page.

 Over time through performance based in-range movement, the successful candidate in this competition will have the opportunity to reach the maximum of their position’s salary band.
-The staring salary for this position is anticipated to be approximately $72,781.14 and will be determined with consideration of the successful candidate’s relevant education and experience.
+The starting salary for this position is anticipated to be approximately $114,152.46 and will be determined with consideration of the successful candidate’s relevant education and experience.

 Financial assistance may be offered as part of the total compensation package for successful candidate(s) that must relocate to Victoria.
 Relocation allowances will be in accordance with the information here.